nchudleigh/homerow/README.md

     - Type the UI element's label text while holding `Shift`
 5. Press `Return` to perform a click on the focused UI element

-There is an option to use the Label-only workflow, which disables the search feature and allows you to type the label text without holding down `Shift`.
+There is an option to use the Labels-only workflow, which disables the search feature and allows you to type the label text without holding down `Shift`.

 ### Queries